Companies Moving to Charlotte NC in 2025-2026 (Updated June 2026)

 - Dante Pinto

 The companies moving to Charlotte NC in 2025 made it the city's best year for corporate recruitment in a decade.
 The city and county together announced 15 projects in the calendar year, representing nearly 3,900 new jobs and more than $424 million in new investment.
-That number doesn't tell you where people are moving when they arrive — but those of us working in the housing market see the pattern every week.
+By early 2026, that number was climbing again -- Capital Group, EG Group, and PSA Airlines all formalized Charlotte headquarters moves before spring.
+That number doesn't tell you where people are moving when they arrive -- but those of us working in the housing market see the pattern every week.
+A headquarters announcement isn't just a business story.
+It's a leading indicator: of which zip codes absorb the next wave of buyers, which price tiers tighten first, and which neighborhoods start moving faster than the market average.
 And the pattern matters, because where a company lands shapes which neighborhoods see the next wave of demand.

 The location matters: Plaza Midwood was already one of the most in-demand intown neighborhoods in Charlotte.
 Adding a 1,200-person headquarters with six-figure average salaries to the area is not a small event for the surrounding real estate market.

 The broader picture: Beyond the headline deals, the 15 announced projects in 2025 touched finance, manufacturing, logistics, and technology.
+Add the 2026 announcements and the picture sharpens: Charlotte is now attracting global headquarters moves, not just regional expansions.
 Charlotte's economic development director noted that improved public transit — including the one-cent sales tax passed by Mecklenburg County voters for transit expansion — has become a deciding factor for corporate site selectors.

 The finance professional arriving from New York, Chicago, or San Francisco with a household income above $200,000 typically ends up shopping in Myers Park, Dilworth, Cotswold, and the higher end of Plaza Midwood.
 Their frame of reference is a major coastal metro where $800,000 bought them significantly less.
 In Charlotte, $800,000 to $1.2 million opens up a real single-family home on a real lot in an established neighborhood.
 The speed of that realization drives decisive buying behavior.